dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 - `name`: The name of the queue.
 Must be unique among all your queues.
 - `concurrency`: The maximum number of tasks from this queue that may run concurrently.
 This concurrency limit is global across all DBOS processes using this queue.
+If not provided, any number of tasks may run concurrently.

 ### enqueue